This electric SUV is essentially an SUV version of the Model 3, sharing key underpinnings, equipment, and features.

 Both five- and seven-passenger seating configurations are available.

-There is no proper BSW; instead, images of nearby cars are displayed on the center screen.
+It has no proper BSW; instead, images of nearby cars are displayed on the center screen, which diverts the driver's attention.